-With our sights set on summer, we're already shaking off the shackles and making the most of the sunshine by getting out and enjoying nature.
+With our sights set on a summer outdoors, we're already shaking off the shackles and making the most of the sunshine by getting out and enjoying nature.
 The problem is everyone's got the same idea, and many of the most popular NSW national parks are getting super busy.
 Not ideal for a COVID-safe day out - or for getting that secluded wilderness feeling.

 To help, NSW National Parks and Wildlife Service have put together a list of some secret spots in Sydney - the lesser-known and less-visited national parks where families can visit for a nature hit without the crowds - and they are every bit as stunning.

-Here are their top picks of the best secret spots around Sydney - minus the crowds:
+Here are their top picks of the top 5 secret nature spots around Sydney - minus the crowds:

 Marramarra National Park